 - Writable wall

-Room 324, 327, and 329 are group study rooms.
-When not booked for events or meetings, groups of two or more users can use these rooms on a first-come, first-served basis by obtaining a key from the circulation desk.
-Daily event schedules will be placed outside of each room.
+Rooms 324, 327, and 329 are group study rooms.
+When not booked for events or meetings, groups of two or more users can use these rooms on a first-come, first-served basis.
 Please respect room schedules and plan your use accordingly.

 EAL also has individual study rooms that can be reserved quarterly by visiting scholars and postdoctoral fellows.
 If interested, please e-mail Xiaowen Wang to reserve.
-We would prefer an accompanying note from your advisor or hosting faculty.
+These study rooms must be renewed on a yearly basis.
 Please note that these rooms are in high demand and we are sorry if we cannot fill all the requests.